Gluten intolerance and Coeliac disease need not stop you from enjoying a good beer. Not anymore.

 Some may be brewed from low-gluten ingredients from the beginning, while others are made as per normal but have the gluten removed later.
 In our taste test, we didn’t notice any difference with any of these beers.

 As a bonus for some drinkers, many gluten-free beers are also vegan friendly.
-BrewDog’s Vagabond is the well-known option but here are some alternatives.
+Here's our pick of the best gluten-free beers below.

-Upvote your favourite gluten-free beer to send it up our ranking.
+Upvote your best gluten-free beer to send it up our ranking.

 Best gluten-free beers